Ross-Kerr and Wood's Canadian Nursing Issues & Perspectives - Elsevier eBook on VitalSource, 6th Edition

 Part I: The Profession in Canada 1.
 The Canadian Health Care System 2.
 Nursing in Canada, 1600s to the Present: A Brief Account 3.
 Professionalization in Canadian Nursing 4.
 The Professional Image: Impact and Strategies for Change 5.
 NEW!
 Gender in Nursing

 Part II: Nursing Knowledge 6.
-Theoretical Issues in Nursing in the 21st Century: Nursing Theorizing as Everyday Practice 7.
+Theoretical Issues in Nursing in the Twenty-First Century: Nursing Theorizing as Everyday Practice 7.
 Thinking Philosophically in Nursing 8.
 Nursing Research in Canada 9.
 Knowledge Translation and Evidence-Informed Practice 10.
-Health Informatics and Digital Health
+Nursing Informatics and Digital Health

 Part III: Nursing Care Delivery 11.
 Primary Health Care: Challenges and Opportunities for the Nursing Profession 12.
 Quality of Care: From Quality Assurance and Improvement to Cultures of Patient Safety 13.
 The Practising Nurse and the Law 14.
 NEW!
-Awareness, Allyship and Action for Decolonizing and Anti-Oppressive Nursing Practice 15.
+Decolorizing and Anti-Oppressive Nursing Practice: Awareness, Allyship and Action 15.
 Ethical Issues and Dilemmas in Nursing Practice 16.
 Collaboration in Nursing Practice 17.
 Shortage or Oversupply?
 The Nursing Workforce Pendulum 18.
 Political Influence in Nursing 19.
-Nursing Unions: A Social Force in Canada–Advocating for Nurses, Patients and Health Care
+Nursing Unions as a Social Force in Canada: Advocating for Nurses, Patients and Health Care

 Part V: Canadian and International Nursing 25.
-Global Health Nursing: Emerging Issues and Events Locally and Beyond 26.
-Internationalizing in Canadian Nursing
+Global Health Nursing: Emerging Issues and Events 26.
+Internationalization in Canadian Nursing

 Lynn McCleary, Tammie McParland, RN, MN, PhD, Assistant Professor Nipissing University, Janet C. Ross-Kerr, RN, BScN, MS, PhD, Professor Emeritus, Faculty of Nursing, University of Alberta, Edmonton, Alberta and Marilynn J. Wood, RN, BSN, MN, DrPH, Professor Emeritus, Faculty of Nursing, University of Alberta, Edmonton, Alberta